szapp/rtd-tutorial/README.md

 ```

 ## Contact
-For feedback and bug reporst, please use the [Github issue tracker](https://github.com/szapp/rtd-tutorial/issues).
+For feedback and bug reports, please use the [Github issue tracker](https://github.com/szapp/rtd-tutorial/issues).

 ----